dry states in india

 3. Telangana – A significant proportion of both men and women consume alcohol regularly.

-4. Chhattisgarh – Alcohol use is every day, especially in tribal areas where country liquor is prevalent.
+4. Chhattisgarh – Alcohol use is prevalent everyday, especially in tribal areas where country liquor is prevalent.

 5. Manipur – Despite regulations, the state records high alcohol consumption.